Maksimilijan Vanka: Millvale murals

 After moving to the United States, Vanka exhibited his work in New York and Pittsburgh, but without much financial success.
 In 1937, his friend Louis Adamic helped him get the commission for what would end up being his most important work, a series of murals for St. Nicholas Church, a Croatian parish in the Pittsburgh suburb of Millvale, Pennsylvania.
-Working in two campaigns, the first in 1937 and the second in 1941, Vanka painted a total of 25 fresco murals on the apse, walls, and ceiling of the church, covering a total area of approximately 4500 ft2.
+Working in two campaigns, the first in 1937 and the second in 1941, Vanka painted a total of 25 murals on the apse, walls, and ceiling of the church, covering a total area of approximately 4500 ft2.

 Vanka painted the first set of murals from April to June, 1937, working every day until 2 or 3 in the morning.
 During this time, he became convinced that the church was haunted by a ghostly, black-robed figure, which Adamic later wrote about in a piece for Harper's Magazine titled The Millvale Apparition.
 Nevertheless, he completed the murals on schedule.
 Although Vanka had "upset tradition in his introduction of labor scenes... within the sacred precincts of a church", the murals were met with acclaim from the press as well as church officials, and brought Vanka "significant if not prolonged fame."

 Vanka was invited back to complete a second set of murals which were dedicated on November 16, 1941.
 With World War II then raging in Europe, these murals featured much more overtly anti-war subject matter than the earlier ones.
 With the completion of the full set of murals, the Pittsburgh Press wrote that the artwork would "put [the church] near the top of the 'must list' of places to see in the Pittsburgh district", while the Sun-Telegraph wrote that Vanka and the parish priest, Albert Zagar, were "tossing the dogmas of religious art into the ash-can".
 Vanka himself described the murals as "my contribution to America".